calebmer/calebmer.github.io/posts/2019-01-27/how-to-think-about-type-systems.md

 TODO: Image of the value universe, but now with all the numbers circled

 TypeScript gives us a feature not available in many other type systems.
 Union types.
-With a union type we may write `number | string` which represents the `number` type _or_ the `string` type.
+With a union type, we may write `number | string` which represents the `number` type _or_ the `string` type.
 A value with a type of `number | string` may be any value in the set of all strings _or_ any value in the set of all numbers.